mikemerin/JumpMasterLeaderboard/README.md

 # To be added:

-* Top: stack if window width < 1200

 * * Leaderboards
-* Sort by all / daily / weekly / monthly
 * click on an individual run

 * * Routes
-* Set up routes for each score, each user
+* Set up routes for each score

+# Small bugs to fix

+* Top: stack if window width < 1200
+* * popup scrolls on fixed datacontainer, may need to use hideOnScroll